2017 Catalyst Canada Honours Business Leader Champion

 Inclusive Leadership Through Empowerment

-Catalyst research into inclusive leadership identifies four key behaviours that leaders demonstrate to create an inclusive work environment: Empowerment, Accountability, Courage, and Humility.
+Catalyst research into inclusive leadership identifies four key behaviors that leaders demonstrate to create an inclusive work environment: Empowerment, Accountability, Courage, and Humility.
 Mr. Dubreuil is a role model for inclusive leadership in the way he demonstrates empowerment of his team members at BDC.

 Mr. Dubreuil will provide members of his team with stretch opportunities to help them develop.
 He provides support by discussing and agreeing on the expectations of the assignment while providing them the space to complete the assignment in their own way.
 He is transparent with his team, encouraging them to take risks and to not be afraid of making mistakes.
 In this way Mr. Dubreuil is also creating an environment which is conducive to innovation, as his team knows he will support them in exploring potential new ideas.
 It is through this dynamic that the ideas for BDC’s initiatives around increasing financing and support for women and other underrepresented entrepreneurs were developed.